skycoin/User-Manuals/Wallet Download and Installation.md

 * Click on the download link next to "Apple iOS App Store (recommended)" from your iPhone.

-* The link will open the App Store application on your Phone, clicking on "Get" will install the Wallet into your iPhone.
+* The link will open the App Store application on your iPhone, clicking on "Get" will install the Wallet onto your iPhone.

-* Once completed you can access the Skycoin Mobile Wallet from your Phone's menu.
+* Once completed, you can access the Skycoin Mobile Wallet from your phone's menu.

 ### Android

 You can follow these steps to install the Android version of the Skycoin Mobile Wallet:

-* Click on the download link next to "Google Play Store (recommended)" from your Android mobile.
+* Click on the download link next to "Google Play Store (recommended)" on your Android phone.

-* The link will open your Playstore application, where you will find the button, "Install", pressing on which will begin the installation of the Wallet.
+* The link will open your Play Store application, where you will find the, "Install", button.
+Pressing this to begin the installation of the Wallet.

 * Once the installation is complete, you can open the Skycoin Mobile Wallet from your menu.